RibeiroGroup/Tutorials/3_TavisCummings/instructions.md

 ## Motivation

 Consider a system where the interaction between light and matter becomes significantly strong.
-One way to achieve the strong coupling regime is confining the electromagnetic field in a small space.
-This can be understood looking at the light-matter interaction component of the Hamiltonian where the electromagnetic field has been quantized
+One way to achieve this is by confining the electromagnetic field in a small space.
+As we will see in following sections, this can be understood recognizing the dependence of the coupling constant (relating a molecule and the quantized radiation) on the quantization volume.

-$$\Large \hat{H}_{LM} \leftarrow \sqrt{\frac{\hbar \omega}{2\epsilon_0 V}} \mu_M$$

-The intensity of the interaction between a radiation field with frequency $\omega$ and a molecule with transition dipole moment magnitude of $\mu_M$ increases as the quantization volume $V$ is decreased.
 Experimentally, this condition has been achieved within microcavities, where light is trapped between two high-quality mirror enhancing its interaction with molecules inside it.
 Moreover, due to boundary conditions, the length of the cavity (distance between the two mirrors) dictates which radiation modes can be supported inside it.

 <p align="center">
 <img src="mirror.png" alt="drawing" width="300"/>